Search this Site

 The mosaic tortoises that greet one at both entrances to the Island should remind us that the tortoise is an integral part of the Island environment treasured by most of its inhabitants and drivers are asked to please give way to tortoises wherever they chance to come across them.

-As a village, we should be exceedingly grateful for the priceless contribution the Sedgefield Island Conservancy makes to preserving and maintaining nature’s presence on the Island.
-It all adds up to keeping Sedgefield the ‘Outdoor” home and holiday place so many people appreciate.
+As a village, we should be exceedingly grateful for the priceless contribution the Sedgefield Island Conservancy makes in preserving and maintaining nature’s presence on the Island.

 The Green Times is SA's bi-weekly green newspaper!
 If you are concerned and excited about the greening of our society, then this is your news portal.
 Use our green calendar to know what's happening - attend, be informed and spread this crucial education wherever you go.
 Subscribe and consistently learn how to green up all aspects of your life and work, so you can help lead our society transitioning towards a sustainable future.